Also known as: balasana pulses, balasana pulse, child pose stretch, child pose mobility

 What is Child Pose Pulses?

-Child Pose Pulses is a gentle mobility exercise performed from child's pose that uses small chest-and-shoulder pulses to improve shoulder opening and core engagement.
-It primarily targets the shoulders and core, is low-impact, and is suitable for beginners or cooldown routines.
+Child Pose Pulses are a gentle mobility exercise performed from child's pose that uses small forward pulses to open the shoulders and engage the core.
+Primarily targeting the shoulders and core, this easy-level move is suitable for beginners and warm-ups to improve shoulder range of motion and chest openness.

 How to Do Child Pose Pulses